-This rum cake is made completely from scratch – there’s no pudding or cake mix involved and it’s even more delicious!
-Can be made with all-purpose flour or with whole wheat pastry flour for a 100% whole grain version (that doesn’t taste whole grain!)
+This rum cake is made completely from scratch – there’s no pudding or cake mix involved and it’s even more delicious than the cake mix version!
+Can be made with all-purpose flour or with whole wheat pastry flour for a 100% whole grain version.

-I made this cake for a birthday party, a birthday party I wasn’t even going to, and it smelled so unbelievably amazing that I had to cut into it.
+The first time I made this rum cake, I made it for a birthday party that I wasn’t even going to, and it smelled so unbelievably amazing that I had to cut into it.
 And then I cut into it some more.
-And then we just cut the cake into slices, made some whoopsy-I-ate-most-of-the-cake-brownies and Mr. Texanerin brought a few cake pieces to the party.
+And then we just cut the cake into slices, made some whoopsie-I-ate-most-of-the-cake-brownies and Mr. Texanerin brought a few cake pieces to the party.

 - Prep Time: